The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-This unit covers the emergence of the Life Sciences sector out of its precursor the pharmaceutical industry.
-After examining some historical perspectives it uses case studies to look at developments in the science, business and, primarily, management strategies used in Life Sciences.
-It also briefly considers Life Sciences' place in the wider story of health provision.
-This introductory unit will be of interest to managers in the Life Sciences sector and to the general reader.
+This free course, The life sciences industry: An introduction, covers the emergence of the life sciences sector out of its precursor the pharmaceutical industry.
+After examining some historical perspectives, the course uses case studies to look at developments in the science, business and, primarily, management strategies used in life sciences.
+It also briefly considers the place of life sciences in the wider story of health provision.
+This introductory course will be of interest to managers in the life sciences sector and to the general reader.

 - understand the scope of the study of Life Sciences and its history for managers.